 TITAN Group Employment from the local communities 2017

 Country % of Group employment from local community

 Albania 44%

 Bulgaria 85%

 Egypt 90%

 FYROM 26%

 Greece 90%

 Kosovo 65%

 Serbia 91%

 Turkey 66%

 Group total 47%

-Note: Compilation for the Group Employment from the local community not available for the USA

 Building upon the outcomes of its participation to the European Pact for Youth, in 2017, the Group introduced a Quality Internships Guide that provides practical guidance on the design and implementation of internships and apprentices programs, emphasizing providing quality training, and addressing the need to cover skills gaps.
 Special focus is given to employees' children and people from local communities around TITAN operations.